LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

 ## What's next?
 Cohomology, Compactness, Category

 The obvious next step is to apply the rich and general theory of sheaf-theoretic contextuality to the theory of machine learning!
-Specifically, the next step, like in <d-cite key="Abramsky2015"></d-cite> (especially section 5), is to understand the obstructions we face when wanting to extend a local section to a global one.
+Specifically, the next step, as in <d-cite key="Abramsky2015"></d-cite> (especially section 5), is to understand the obstructions we face when wanting to extend a local section to a global one.
 Here, these are the obstructions that are at play in the No-Free-Lunch theorem when trying to extend a learner working on a local part of the input space to working on the whole input space.
 The tools of *cohomology* (specifically Čech cohomology) are used for this.
 But that's for another occasion.

 A central theorem of logic is the *compactness* theorem: if every finite subset of a theory has a model, then the whole theory has a model.
 The contextuality that we have found here describes a sense in which learning is *not* compact: every finite subset of the input space has a PAC learner, but the whole input space does not have a PAC learner.
 This should be related to discussions about the (non-) compactness of learning (<d-cite key="Asilis2024"></d-cite>).